 This was so good, Sconeman and I ate it standing at the kitchen counter after I snapped the picture. —mrslarkin

-- Mash softened butter and mustard until smooth.
+Mash 4 tablespoons softened butter and mustard until smooth.
 Chill.

 Stir the chopped tarragon into the sauce.
 Spoon sauce over warm plate.
 Lay fish on top of sauce.
+Season with pepper.
 Serve with lemon wedges.
-Enjoy!